obiwanjacobi/Zsharp/docs/lexical/whitespace.md

     ...
 ```

-> The `()` are becoming the list delimiters.
+> TBD: The `()` are becoming the list delimiters.
 Does not using commas also apply to general lists?

 ```csharp
 lst := (